-But the name isn’t all this dessert has going for it; it’s delicious too!
+But the name isn’t all a bee sting cake has going for it; it’s delicious too!
 The cake itself is a not-too-sweet yeasted dough, which gets topped with a sugary sweet almond and honey topping.
 After the cake cools, you split it in half and fill it with pastry cream.

 I’d intended to include a chocolate beer sauce but I forgot. . .then I had some computer troubles and ran out of time to re-shoot my recipe with the sauce included.
 This recipe from Craft Beering is what I would have used, in case you need a little chocolate with your bee sting cake.

 Oktoberfest officially kicks off this Saturday and my friends and I have your meals for the next few weeks covered, start to finish.
 Be sure to check out their fabulous creations!
 (Don’t worry.
 I already looked and the recipes sound completely delicious–absolutely zero include creamed herring.)

 Bee sting cake is flavored with honey and almonds and is filled with a sweet pastry cream filling.

 - 2 large egg yolks